 About Lantern League

-The Lantern League was founded in 2006 by former Presentation High School principal Mary Miller, and employee Donna Delaney.
-The giving circle included 9 founding committee members during its first year, and has added a steady stream of members ever since.
-Since September 2006, the Lantern League has raised more than $1.3 million for the Presentation High School Scholarship fund, and local non-profits.
+Lantern League was founded in 2006 with a giving circle that included 9 founding committee members during its first year.
+It has added a steady stream of members ever since.
+Since September 2006, Lantern League has raised more than $1.4 million for the Presentation High School Scholarship fund, and local non-profit organizations.

 As our name suggests, Lantern League hopes to be a guiding light for women and girls – to spark change and ignite opportunity by funding educational and developmental programs.

 The "Lantern League" name is inspired by Nano Nagle – who founded the Sisters of the Presentation religious order.
 Nagle was a native of County Cork, Ireland who came from a very wealthy family.
 She became increasingly concerned about the plight of the poor in her country – especially poor children who were denied education under the English-imposed Penal Laws.
 Under the law, Catholic teachers risked fines and imprisonment – so Nagle established schools in secret – often under cover of night.
 As a result, she was often seen in the streets carrying a lantern.

 Like Nano Nagle, Lantern League hopes to be a beacon of hope – bringing light where there is darkness.